Brightside Studios

 Steward every donor like a person, not a row in a database.

-A done-for-you donor personalization system that moves a supporter from first gift to monthly giving, automatically, without asking your content team to write more.
+A done-for-you donor personalization system that moves a supporter from first gift to monthly giving, automatically, and never asks your content team to write more.

 Clients & tools we specialize in